k5tuck/Learn_GoLang/primitives/Primitives.md

 Zero Value: (0+0i)
 Built-in Functions:

-- complex - make a complex number from two floats
+- `complex` - make a complex number from two floats
-- real - get the real number as a flaot
+- `real` - get the real portion of the complex number as a float
-- imag - get the imaginary number as a float
+- `imag` - get the imaginary portion of the complex number as a float

+`float32` numbers will produce `complex64` numbers, and vice-versa
-Complex64 will produce float32 (float32 + float32 = complex64)
+(float32 + float32 = complex64)
+`float64` numbers will produce `complex128` numbers, and vice-versa
-Complex128 will produce float64 (float64 + float64 = complex128)
+(float64 + float64 = complex128)

 ```Go
 func main (){